Bismuth-Forge/bismuth/README.md

 The simplest method would be:

     make install
+    make uninstall # to uninstall the script

 This will automatically build and install kwinscript package.

+You can also manually build package file using:

+    make package

-Note that you can manually build package file using `make package`.
-The generated package file can be imported from "KWin Script" dialog in "System Settings".
+The generated package file can be imported from "KWin Script" dialog.

 ### Simply Trying Out ###

-If you don't want to install the script, but still want to try, you can:
+Krohnkite can be temporarily loaded without installing the script:

     make run
     make stop

-to temporarily load (and unload) the script to KWin.
-You may also want to restart KWin w/:

-    kwin_x11 --replace

-New instance will replace the current one, and print debugging message(i.e.
-`console.log`) to terminal.
-This is useful for testing and debugging.
+Note that Krohnkite can destroy itself completely once it is disabled, so no restart is required to deactivated it.

 ### Enabling User-Configuration ###

-[It is reported][kwinconf] that a manual step is required to enable configuration of KWin scripts.
-This is a current limitation of KWin scripting envrionment.
+[It is reported][kwinconf] that a manual step is required to enable user configuration of KWin scripts.
+This is a limitation of KWin scripting.

 To enable configuration, you must perform the following in command-line: